What We Believe

-We believe all the saved—those in whom God has accomplished His transforming work of grace—are kept by His power and thus, are secure16 in Christ forever.
+We believe all the saved—those in whom God has accomplished His transforming work of grace—are kept by His power and thus, are secure15 in Christ forever.
 This assurance, however, is not the occasion for sin, for God in holiness cannot tolerate persistent sin in His children, and in infinite love He corrects them.
-True faith in Christ is expressed by a fruitful, God-pleasing life17 (John 10:27-29; Rom.
+True faith in Christ is expressed by a fruitful, God-pleasing life16 (John 10:27-29; Rom.
 8:29-39; 1 John 5:13; Heb.
 12:6; Matt.
 7:20; James 2:20).

 Angels: Elect and Fallen

 We believe angels are spirit beings created directly by God (Ps.
 148:2-5; Job 38:4-7).
 As created beings, angels were made to serve God and are not to be worshiped (Heb.
 1:14; Rev. 19:10; 22:8-9).
-We believe Satan is a created angel21, originally made perfect by God, who incurred the judgment of God when he introduced sin into the universe by rebelling against his Creator (Is.
+We believe Satan is a created angel,20 originally made perfect by God, who incurred the judgment of God when he introduced sin into the universe by rebelling against his Creator (Is.
 14:12-17; Ezek.
 28:11-19).
 As a result of his rebellion, Satan and the angels who followed him (whom we now call demons), were removed from their exalted position in heaven (Ezek.
 28:16).
 During this age, Satan and his demons actively oppose the plans of God and seek to deceive men from obeying God and His truth (1 Pet.
 5:8; 2 Cor.
 4:3-4).
-Though Satan and his demons are presently active in the world today, they will, at Christ’s return, be sent to the lake of fire for eternity (Rev. 20:1-3; 7-10).
+Though Satan and his demons are presently active in the world today, ultimately they will be sent to the lake of fire for eternity (Rev. 20:1-3; 7-10).

 We believe our Lord Jesus Christ instituted two ordinances to be observed by all believers until His return—baptism and the Lord’s Supper (Matt.
 28:19; 1 Cor.
 11:23-26).